 FSC Crabs AIDGAP covers all of the crabs of British coastal waters.

 Accurate identification of specimens is an important part of biological fieldwork.
-Although popular groups such as wild flowers and butterflies are well-served, many other groups are neglected.
-Since 1976, the AIDGAP project has published over 40 straightforward and clearly written identification keys to many different groups of plants, animals and other taxa.
-In many cases a newly published AIDGAP guide has led to an immediate upsurge in the number and spread of biological records.
+Aside from popular groups, like wild flowers and butterflies, many other groups are neglected.
+Since 1976, the AIDGAP project has published over 40 straightforward identification keys to many different groups of plants, animals and other taxa.
+In many cases a new AIDGAP guide has led to an immediate upsurge in the number and spread of biological records.